Performance Based Standards (PBS)

 Want to speak to a member of our dealer network about PBS?
 Click here to contact a team member.

 Download the latest article from Prime Mover magazine

 A number of Volvo Trucks customers have worked with us to develop a PBS spec for their business.
-Two of which have been featured in Prime Mover Magazine.
 Download your copy of their story today.

 What is PBS?

 As defined by National Heavy Vehicle Regulator the Performance-Based Standards scheme is defined as:

 "The Performance-Based Standards (PBS) Scheme offers the heavy vehicle industry the potential to achieve higher productivity and safety through innovative and optimised vehicle design.

 PBS vehicles are designed to perform their tasks as productively, safely and sustainably as possible, and to operate on networks that are appropriate for their level of performance.
 The basic principle of PBS is matching the right vehicles to the right tasks.

 PBS vehicles are tested against 16 stringent safety standards and four infrastructure standards to ensure they fit the existing road network and are safe.
 The scheme has been in operation since October 2007."